Ashcroft v. American Civil Liberties Union: First opinion of the Supreme Court

-Dissenting opinions
+Dissenting opinion

 The only dissenting opinion came from Justice John Paul Stevens, who argued that the court should have declared COPA to be unconstitutional without remanding to the circuit court for further discussion.

-Second Opinion of the Court
+Second opinion of the Supreme Court

 In October 2002, the Third Circuit heard the case a second time, after the remand from the Supreme Court.
-In March 2003, the Third Circuit again upheld the injunction, this time with a more precise discussion of "contemporary community standards".
+In March 2003, the Third Circuit again upheld the injunction against COPA, this time with a more precise discussion of "contemporary community standards".
 The government appealed that decision and the Supreme Court granted certiorari again, and in June 2004 the Court reaffirmed the original preliminary injunction.

-This time, the Supreme Court ruled 5-4 that, in light of the circuit court's further discussion of "contemporary community standards" in the Miller Test as applied to the Internet, COPA was indeed an unconstitutional restriction on freedom of speech.
+This time, the Supreme Court ruled 5–4 that, in light of the circuit court's further discussion of "contemporary community standards" in the Miller Test as applied to the Internet, COPA was indeed an unconstitutional restriction on freedom of speech.
 The court opined that using contemporary community standards to police the Internet would cause more harm than good, due to differing opinions across America about what was acceptable for children or consenting adults on the Internet.

 The court ultimately ruled that COPA was too restrictive in light of the First Amendment.
 Justice Anthony Kennedy, who delivered the majority opinion, suggested that parents and educators could voluntarily adopt Internet filters and related software to reduce the visibility of harmful or unwanted material.
 In Kennedy's words, "Filters are less restrictive than COPA.
 They impose selective restrictions on speech at the receiving end, not universal restrictions at the source. ...
 [T]he Government failed to introduce specific evidence proving that existing filtering technologies are less effective than the restrictions in COPA.”

-The court also found that COPA did not pass the strict scrutiny test for governmental speech regulations, because while preventing children from accessing harmful material on the Internet was a compelling government interest, the statute was not narrowly tailored enough to enable other uses, including consenting adults, to access such material voluntarily, and (given the availability of filtering software) the statute was not the least restrictive means of achieving the government's goals.
+The court also found that COPA did not pass the strict scrutiny test for governmental speech regulations, because while preventing children from accessing harmful material on the Internet was a compelling government interest, the statute was not narrowly tailored enough to enable other users, including consenting adults, to access such material voluntarily, and (given the availability of filtering software) the statute was not the least restrictive means of achieving the government's goals.

 While allowing the injunction against the enforcement of COPA to stand, the Supreme Court gave the government one more chance to argue its case, due to the now clarified definitions of "contemporary community standards" and other matters.
 Thus the trial portion of the legal challenge was remanded back to the district court.